x-keyscore/valia/README.md

 # VALI.TS
-Data validator specially designed for typescript.
+A powerful, flexible, and high-performance TypeScript validator for runtime data validation and type safety.